NicolayD/reactjs_koans/README.md

   4. Try to not peek at the test files!
 They contain spoilers.
   5. To run the tests, use `npm run test`.
 To automatically run tests when your code changes, use `npm run watch`.

+## Docker based setup

+  1. Run `docker-compose up`.
+  2. You will have a webserver running and tests run automatically when you change the code.

 ## Video walkthrough

  * [Koans Installation](https://www.youtube.com/watch?v=Csf909B5_Qg)